History from 100 years ago:

 If you notice the logo, the horseshoe is pointing upward.
 This is so the luck doesn't run out.
 Today Horseshoe Bison operates as a trail ride and train tour operation.
 The train operates in both Wyoming and Colorado.
 The Terry Town Rail Express is Wyoming's only privately owned tourist railroad, and operates on standard gauge rail.

-Horseshoe Bison, Inc. operates on the Terry Bison ranch and this location was the south headquarters for the Warren Livestock Company.
+Horseshoe Bison, Inc. operates on the Terry Bison Ranch Resort and this location was the south headquarters for the Warren Livestock Company.
 The 7XL brand is still owed by the Warren Livestock Company.
 The 7XL stable is the location used by Horseshoe Bison for daily trail rides.
 History books claim the reason 7XL was chosen as a brand is because the cowboys would often have a big night on the town, legend has it, if the cowboys had too much to drink the night before and they accidentally flipped the brand over, it would still read 7XL.